renarsvilnis/fiware-object-storage-ge/README.md

 # Run the test - for it to work you need to supply the test with the below
 # listed config entries
 CONTAINER=<your-container-name> USER=<fiware-account-email> PASSWORD=<fiware-account-password> REGION=<object-storage-region> npm run test
-# when developing it might be usefull to nodemon on top that reruns the test
+# when developing it might be usefull to nodemon on top that reruns the tests
-# file on each file modification
+# on file modification
 CONTAINER=... npm run test:nodemon
 ```